mbiesenb/LiveLoc-Server/README.md

-## Kotlin WebSocket SparkJava Chat Demo
+## LiveLoc Server

-This is a simple demo using SparkJava and Kotlin to show WebSockets working in a Chat application demo.
+This is a WebSocket Kotlin Server.

-This was recorded as part of a YouTube video tutorial --> https://www.youtube.com/watch?v=g3ohGP4QJKY